Helen-Chukwukelu/Re-factoring-with-AWS/README.md

 If you have your workload on-prem, you will be faced with these:

--Operational Overhead
+- Operational Overhead

--Struggling with uptime & scaling
+- Struggling with uptime & scaling

 - Upfront CapEx & regular OpEx